-“The PFS observed with [the isatuximab combination] is the longest observed in this patient population,” Dr. Richardson reported, “demonstrating consistent improvement in PFS among subgroups, including lenalidomide-refractory patients.”
+Isatuximab is an anti-CD38 monoclonal antibody, explained lead author and presenter Paul G. Richardson, MD, from Dana-Farber Cancer Institute in Boston, and “the PFS observed with [the isatuximab combination] is the longest observed in this patient population, demonstrating consistent improvement in PFS among subgroups, including lenalidomide-refractory patients.”

 The phase III randomized, open-label, multicenter ICARIA-MM trial included 307 patients with relapsed/refractory MM who had received at least two prior lines of therapy (including lenalidomide and a proteasome inhibitor [PI]).
-Participants also had disease that was refractory to their last therapy.
+Participants also had disease that was refractory to previous therapy.

 Patients were randomized to receive isatuximab plus Pd (n=154) or Pd alone (n=153).
-Pd was administered in 28-day cycles of pomalidomide 4 mg on days 1-21 and dexamethasone 40 mg (20 mg if >75 years) weekly, until disease progression or unacceptable toxicity.
+Pd was administered in 28-day cycles of pomalidomide 4 mg on days 1 through 21 and dexamethasone 40 mg (20 mg if >75 years) weekly, until disease progression or unacceptable toxicity.

 Isatuximab 10 mg/kg weekly was administered through intravenous infusion for the first few weeks, then every two weeks thereafter.